Srushti-S/portfolio/README.md

 **Live →** [Srushti Sonavane](https://srushtis.vercel.app/)

-Personal portfolio website showcasing my work, experience, and skills as a Full Stack Software Engineer pursuing an MS in Computer Science at Indiana University Bloomington.
+Personal portfolio website showcasing my work, experience, and skills as a Full Stack Software Engineer with an MS in Computer Science at Indiana University Bloomington.

 ---